pieter-degroote/UltimateKEYS-testing/autohotkey-capslock-mods/README.md

 The classic 'Caps Lock' behavior can be triggered (or toggled) by pressing both Shift keys together.

-## 1. Change "SendMode" from "Input" to "Event"
+## 1. Change "SendMode" from "Input" to "Event" in the script

 **AutoHotkey v1.1&nbsp;: &nbsp;Change `SendMode Input` to&nbsp;:**